SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/tutorial/modelOrderReduction.md

 import os
 import sys

-sys.path.append(os.getcwd()+'/../python') # TO CHANGE
+sys.path.append(os.getcwd()+'/../python')

-from plotly.offline import init_notebook_mode, iplot
-import plotly.graph_objs as go init_notebook_mode(connected=True)

 # MOR IMPORT
+from mor.gui import utility
-import mor.script.morUtilityFunctions as ui from mor.script import ReduceModel from mor.script import ObjToAnimate
+from mor.reduction import ReduceModel from mor.reduction import ObjToAnimate
 ```

-### The first important things to set are the different path where we will work: <a name="Important Path"></a>
+### 1. Paths to the SOFA scene, mesh and outputs: <a name="Important Path"></a>
  - The scene you want to work on
  - The folder containing its mesh
  - The folder where you want the results to be put in